 Challenging Zoning Decisions in San Diego

 Local governments use zoning decisions to organize land use across cities.
 The City and County of San Diego have zoning ordinances that establish which types of buildings and uses for buildings are permitted in various parts of the city, and investors need to be familiar with the zoning requirements in a given area before purchasing or repurposing property in that area.
 We previously discussed zoning as one of the important legal issues to consider before flipping a home in California.
-It is possible to challenge or change a zoning designation, although the process is not easy and requires the help of a knowledgeable San Diego real estate attorney.
+It is possible to challenge or change a zoning designation, although the process is not easy and often requires the help of a knowledgeable San Diego real estate attorney.

 Chapters 11 through 14 of San Diego’s Municipal Code detail the Land Development Code, which sets the types of zones in the city and the processes for zoning and rezoning areas.
 If an area is not zoned, the landowner may apply to zone the property.
 Sections 123.0103 and 112.0102 of the Municipal Code detail the application process.
 The code also details how the City Council should make a zoning or rezoning decision, based on “public necessity or convenience, the general welfare, or good zoning practice.”